apply2rent/help.apply2rent.com/docs/tenant/README.md

 1. **Find a Property** - Use search and filter tools
 2. **Review Your Profile** - Ensure all information is current
 3. **Submit Application** - Complete the application wizard
-4. **Make Payment** - $40/month subscription for unlimited applications
+4. **Make Payment** - $40/month for unlimited applications
 5. **Track Progress** - Monitor status and respond to requests

 ### What Happens After You Apply
 1. **Initial Review** - Basic application screening
-2. **Tenant Screening** - Comprehensive background and credit check
+2. **Applicant Screening** - Comprehensive background and credit check
 3. **Landlord Verification** - Previous landlords may be contacted
 4. **Decision** - Approval, denial, or request for more information

-## Tenant Screening Process
+## Applicant Screening Process

 ### What Gets Screened
 - **Credit History** - Credit score and payment history
 - **Rental History** - Previous landlord verification
 - **Employment Verification** - Income and job stability
-- **Background Check** - Criminal history screening
 - **Eviction History** - Public records search

 ### Your Tenant Score
-Apply2Rent provides a comprehensive tenant score including:
+Apply2Rent.com provides a comprehensive tenant score including:
 - **Overall Score** - Numerical rating of your application strength
 - **Category Breakdown** - Detailed scoring by category
 - **Improvement Recommendations** - Tips to strengthen future applications